🥳 January 28 is Data Privacy Day! Get involved and become a Data Privacy Day Champion!

 If you believe your computer is infected, be sure your security software is up to date, and scan your system for malware.
 You can also use other scanners and removal tools.

-Change passwords to all accounts that have been compromised and other key accounts as soon as possible.
-A strong password is a sentence that is at least 12 characters long.
+Change passphrases to all accounts that have been compromised and other key accounts as soon as possible.
+A strong passphrase is a sentence that is at least 12 characters long.
 Focus on positive sentences or phrases that you like to think about and are easy to remember (for example, “I love country music.”).
 On many sites, you can even use spaces!

-If you cannot access your account because a password has been changed, contact the service provider immediately and follow any steps the provider offers for recovering an account.
+If you cannot access your account because a passphrase has been changed, contact the service provider immediately and follow any steps the provider offers for recovering an account.

 Protect yourself with these STOP.
 THINK.
 CONNECT.™ tips: